dhis2/training-docs/content/tracker_use/tracker_capture_trainer_guide.md

 ![image2.png](resources/images/image2.png "image_tooltip")

-Search and select the record to view it in the new facility
+* Search and select the record to view it in the new facility.
+* Select the facility and click on Save options.
+* Explain different referral options.

 ![image30.png](resources/images/image30.png "image_tooltip")

 ###  Register an entity in another program

-Show that TEIs can be registered in more than one program.
+* Show that TEIs can be registered in more than one program.
 This allows you to take the attribute information that already exists and re-use it.
 Additionally, you will now have a historical link of all of the different services that a unique individual has received.

 ![image25.png](resources/images/image25.png "image_tooltip")

 ###  Register a TEI with no Program

-A TEI can also be registered without selecting a program.
+* A TEI can also be registered without selecting a program.
 De-select the Vaccination program so that the program selection field is blank.
-Select the person TEI type and click on “Register.”
-Enter the details and Select “Save and continue.”
+Select the person TEI type and click on “Register".
+Enter the details and Select “Save and continue".

 ![image7.png](resources/images/image7.png "image_tooltip")

-Upon entering the dashboard, you will see that there is a prompt to select a program for enrollment.
+* Upon entering the dashboard, you will see that there is a prompt to select a program for enrollment.

 ![image37.png](resources/images/image37.png "image_tooltip")

-Select the COVID - 19 case based Surveillance  and click on “Add new.”
+* Select the COVID - 19 case based Surveillance  and click on “Add new.”
 The attributes for the program will appear.
 You can fill them out to register the person into the  program.
 Using the program selector, TEI’s can be registered in multiple programs directly from the dashboard.

 ![image5.png](resources/images/image5.png "image_tooltip")

 After you are done, go back to the front page of the tracker capture app.

-### Demonstrate Tracker Capture App Reports
+### **Demonstrate Tracker Capture App Reports**

 Access tracker capture reports by selecting “Reports” from the front page of the tracker capture app.